 Valparaiso, Chile © Hector Garcia

-Valparaiso, only 75 miles (120km) from Santiago, is a bohemian dream of a place.
+Valparaiso, only 75 miles (120km) from Santiago, has a real bohemian spirit.
 It is an historic port city; in fact, in the 1800s it was the main shipping hub of the Southern Pacific, which brought wealth, floods of European immigrants, and that deliciously naughty atmosphere found in places frequented by sailors.
 Valparaiso clings to the steep sides of 45 hills along the coast, a tricky geography that makes epic staircases and quaint old funiculars integral to getting around.

-Unsurprisingly, Valparaiso is renowned for a frisky nightlife and there is a surplus of cool places to eat and drink in the city.
+Unsurprisingly, Valparaiso is renowned for its vibrant nightlife and there is a surplus of cool places to eat and drink in the city.
 Apart from taking in the art, colourful architecture and numerous pubs, travellers should be sure to visit the quirky home of beloved poet Pablo Neruda, which offers glorious views over the city as well as insight into his life.